 New clients are required to pay an $95 deposit toward their bill before scheduling an initial appointment at our clinic.
 This can be done safely and easily on our website after completing your New Client Registration Form.

 Note: We do not accept new client deposits over the phone.
 If you are unable to register and pay online, please visit our clinic during business hours to do so.

 Methods of Payment

-We accept the following payment options:
+We offer the following payment options in our clinic: